Symmetric Yang--Mills theory in FLRW universes

 We again encounter a term which sums over products of $\tilde{\eta}$-squares,

 where in the last line we have used that $\mathrm{ad}(I)\equiv [I,\cdot]:\{I_a\}\rightarrow\{I_\alpha\}$ is injective.
-Again, we have to analyze the signs.
+Again, we perform a sign analysis.
 From our previous computations, we know that the relations \eqref{commutator1} hold for all cases, spheres included (which only have compact generators).
-We can thus name all the combinations as follows: \\

-For fixed $a$, the summand is either always $-1$ or $+1$, except for the trivial $I=I_a$ case where it is zero.
-So we get
+We thus consider all combinations: \\ For a fixed $a$, the summand is either always $-1$ or $+1$, except for the trivial $I=I_a$ case where it is zero.
+So, we get